Cystic Fibrosis Awareness Month

 Chief Medical Scientist of Respiratory and Sleep Medicine, Dr D. Parsons, illuminates:

 Now imagine this feeling of “not enough breath“, starting off imperceptibly, steadily increasing, never halting or reversing as you grow up through your teenage years.
 Expecting to enjoy life as it develops you are faced with an increasing amount of mucus and fluid trapping in your lungs that you relentlessly attempt to cough out to be able to breathe and survive.
-The risk of getting a serious CF-specific lung infection from friends with Cystic Fibrosis means that you can not even meet in person to gain much needed support.
+The risk of getting a serious CF-specific lung infection from friends with CF means that you can not even meet in person to gain much needed support.

 Your condition progressively affects your ability take part in any activities or even to breathe enough to satisfy your most primal biological instinct of humans – to satisfy the hunger for air.”